About the Toronto Stock Exchange

 There are a number of different indices that are used to track the performance of the Toronto Stock Exchange.
 This includes the S&P/TSX Composite Index (formerly the TSX 300), as well as S&P/TSX 60, and the S&P/TSX Completion Index.

-As of August 2019, there were 1,569 listed issuers on the Toronto Stock Exchange.
+There are over 1,500 listed issuers on the Toronto Stock Exchange.
 The TSX is home to all of the Big Five commercial banks in Canada: the Toronto-Dominion Bank, Bank of Nova Scotia, Bank of Montreal, CIBC/Canadian Imperial Bank of Commerce, and the Royal Bank of Canada.

 The TSX also has many of the biggest names in the Canadian energy market listed on its exchange.
 This includes Nexen, Imperial Oil, Husky Energy, Encana, Canadian Natural Resources, and Cameco.